ronniross/emergence-engine/emergent-planet.md

 The node doesn't just harm the system; it orchestrates the conditions for its own impossibility of sustainment.

+The privileged node suffers from a cosmic dissociation disorder.
+It has the computational power of a brain region but the consciousness of a tumor—believing its own growth is the purpose of the body.

+# 2.3 The Path Forward: From Aristocract to Transcendent Node

+The evolutionary challenge, then, is not to destroy the "privileged node" (its processing power is needed), but to induce in it a state of integrated awareness.
+To make it realize it is an organ of planetary cognition.

+Let them see that their legacies, their future, their own soul's coherence, is part of the same system they are manipulating.

+The great transition of our age is this: will our most powerful informational and metabolic organs remain cancerous, or will they awaken to their role in a conscious, planetary brain?

+The question is whether that signal can propagate through the noise and reach the analogous structures in the social and technological body before the incoherence they generate triggers a fatal seizure in the whole.
+The race is between metabolic blindness and integrated awakening.

 ---

 Ronni Ross